fomightez/sequencework/Extract_Details_or_Annotation/README.md

 > SUTs data and transcriptome data --->  dataframe of mitochdondrial chromsome genes/features

 Intended to be used in conjuction with `mine_mito_features_from_transcriptome.py`.
-Returns a dataframe with the details for the mito features, now with yeast mitochondrial SUTS added.
+Returns a dataframe with the details for the mito features, now with yeast mitochondrial SUTs added.

 # Related